libp2p/specs/pubsub/gossipsub/README.md

 forward to all known peers in the topic.
 There is a bit of logic, as the router maintains a timed cache of known messages, so that seen messages are not further forwarded.
-It also never forwards a message back to the source or the peer that forward the message.
+It also never forwards a message back to the source or the peer that forwarded the message.

 ### Retrospective